Sales managers are not always present in small businesses, so we are often asked what…

 Sell More by Hearing ”No” Early

-Of course, she didn’t want to hear a no, but it would have been worse to continue along the “sales process,” wasting time in a losing cause.
+Of course, she didn’t want to hear a no, but continuing along the “sales process” would have been worse, wasting time in a losing cause.
 She was able to thank the prospect and get to work with people that she did have a chance of selling.

 If you want to sell more business in less time, be willing to hear no earlier rather than later.
 If your pipeline is small or you’ve not closed a deal lately, you might start pressing and miss the clues the prospect is giving.
 You’ll be focused on what you need to say to change their mind instead of listening to the no.

 Sometimes doing what seems contrary is the exact thing we need to do.
 Don’t be afraid of hearing no, and especially be willing to hear it earlier than later.
-A no might be what you need to hear from a current prospect to help you hit your sales target.
+You might need to hear a no from a current prospect to help you hit your sales target.

 Scheduling Sales Appointments is Not Selling a Solution